-The committee discussed a number of options for amending the standard.
-Some committee members preferred a citywide standard of 4 acres per 1,000 population and/or exploring alternative ways to document what constitutes a park.
+Some committee members preferred a citywide standard of 4 acres per 1,000 population excluding acreage inaccessible to people, and/or restricting the acreage of Veterans Memorial Park to the northwest quadrant given its scope.
 In the end, the majority voted to retain the existing standard.
 To address the access to parks, a majority of the committee also voted to request that City Council direct staff to evaluate the feasibility of a standard based upon a distance measure to any publicly accessible park.

-The city is currently exceeding the parks performance standard and is projected to exceed the standard at complete buildout as reflected in the chart below.
+► The city is currently exceeding the parks performance standard and is projected to exceed the standard at complete buildout of housing units, currently estimated at 133,515 persons, as reflected in the chart below.
+More information on population estimates is on page 14.

-Quadrant Park acreage inventory existing Current park acreage required by standard Park acreage required by standard at city buildout
+Quadrant Park acreage inventory existing 1 Current park acreage required by standard Park acreage required by standard at city buildout

 NW 131.7 94.1 117.4

 NE 68.7 54.6 68.2

 SW 93.6 79.0 86.5

 SE 138.3 120.4 127.6

 Total 432.4 348.1 399.7